The PREVIEW versions of the NIH biosketch and the Current and Pending (Other) Support (CPOS) Common Forms are now available in SciENcv!

 NIH Common Forms Implementation: Important Changes Coming

 The NIH issued a notice (NOT-OD-24-163) about the implementing Common Forms (Biosketch and Current and Pending [Other] Support) for all applications and Research Performance Progress Reports (RPPRs) submitted on or after May 25, 2025.
-(This is the expected implementation date.)
+(This was the expected implementation date.)

 They have not released a new target date for the mandated change.